 The Sad Saga of the Bronco II 1984-1990

-It was during this time that the Bronco II was also introduced.
-Largely considered an outcast by Bronco fanatics, the Bronco II was meant to provide a smaller alternative for young couples and single people.
+It was during this time that the Bronco II was introduced.
+The Bronco II was meant to provide a smaller alternative for young couples and single people.
 Significantly smaller than the Bronco, the Bronco II was proportioned more like the first generation of Bronco.
-This compact SUV used the Ford Ranger as its base in much the same way that the Bronco used the F-series as their basis.
+This compact SUV used the Ford Ranger as its base in much the same way that the Bronco used the F-series as its basis.

 The Bronco II was discontinued within six years due to safety concerns.
 Due to its proportions and weight, the Bronco II would roll over for just no reason at all.
 By 1995 Ford had lost 113 million dollars to settle 334 lawsuits.

-Though it’s clear the Bronco II was innocent in many of these cases (one person was driving while intoxicated when his vehicle rolled) there was something legitimately wrong with the balancing of the car.
-1 in 500 Bronco II’s were involved in a fatal rollover.
+Though it’s clear the Bronco II was innocent in many of these cases (one person was driving while intoxicated when his vehicle rolled) there was something legitimately wrong with the balancing of the off-roader.
+1 in 500 Bronco IIs was involved in a fatal rollover.

 Bronco Fourth Generation 1987-1991

-Now that the F-series trucks were providing the basis for the Bronco, it’s evolution became tied to the popular Ford pickups.
+Since the F-series trucks provided the basis for the Bronco, its evolution became tied to the popular Ford pickups.
 When Ford updated the F-series pickup in 1987, the Bronco came along for the ride.
 In addition to gaining the popular aero body style, the Bronco also was upgraded with electronic fuel injection.

-By this time Bronco had secured its place as a popular SUV and variant editions came out, like the Eddie Bauer edition, a Nite option package, and a Silver Anniversary Edition to commemorate 25 years of production.
+By the late '80s, the Bronco had secured its place as a popular SUV and variant editions came out, like the Eddie Bauer edition, a Nite option package, and a Silver Anniversary Edition to commemorate 25 years of production.

 Until just recently Ford’s Eddie Bauer trim package was one of the more popular ones.
 Two-tone paint, cloth bucket seats, and wood burl trim are the features that defined an Eddie Bauer edition.
 These were ubiquitous in the ’90s and you can still find many of them around today.